Revelo vs CloudDevs: Full-Time Engineers vs Contractor Marketplace

 Full-time embedded engineers, not contractors on loan

 There's a meaningful operational difference between a contractor doing bounded work and an engineer who joins your team as dedicated headcount.
 The Revelo model is the second approach.
-Engineers placed through Revelo are full-time, long-term team members: in your standups, building on your codebase, ramping into your architecture, present for the sprint that matters six months from now, not just the current one.
+Engineers placed through Revelo are full-time, long-term team members: in your standups, building on your codebase, ramping into your architecture, present for the sprint that matters six months from now.

-That integration changes what you can ask of someone.
-A contractor on week-to-week terms carries an implicit ceiling on ownership and accountability.
-A full-time embedded engineer builds the kind of institutional knowledge that compounds.
-89% of placed engineers stay with clients for three or more years (per Revelo's 2025 retention data).
-That number reflects a hiring model designed for long-term fit, not short-term throughput.
+A contractor on week-to-week terms is optimized for the current sprint.
+A full-time embedded engineer is building toward the one six months from now, because they'll still be there for it.
+That's the role Revelo is designed to fill.
+89% of placed engineers stay with clients for three or more years (per Revelo's 2025 retention data), which reflects a hiring model designed for long-term fit rather than short-term throughput.

 CloudDevs is built around the contractor engagement.
-The week-to-week rolling structure is genuinely useful for bounded projects, but it's structurally mismatched with building a team you plan to keep.
+The week-to-week rolling structure is genuinely useful for bounded projects, but it's the wrong model for building a team you plan to keep.
 If the role would show up on your org chart, Revelo is the right frame for it.

 The compliance layer is actually built in

 Brazilian and Colombian labor courts don't rule on what your contract says.
 They apply a "reality of the relationship" test: if someone works full-time, on your tools, under your direction, they're treated as an employee under local law regardless of how you've papered it.
-In Mexico, misclassification can be treated as tax fraud under the Federal Tax Code, carrying criminal penalties plus retroactive liability for unpaid benefits and social-security contributions.
+In Mexico, tax authorities treat sustained misclassification as a violation of the Federal Tax Code, with potential exposure including retroactive benefit liability and, in serious cases, criminal penalties.
+Mexican employment attorneys have documented this risk for companies using contractor-classified workers in ongoing, supervised roles.

 Revelo's PEO covers that exposure for teams hiring engineers in Brazil, Colombia, Mexico, and fifteen other countries in Latin America.
 Engineers are co-employed under Revelo's infrastructure across all eighteen countries where it places talent.
 Payroll, local taxes, and benefits run through Revelo.
 CloudDevs' terms of service explicitly state that approved contractors are independent contractors and that CloudDevs disclaims liability for their legal compliance.
-That language confirms CloudDevs won't share the exposure.
-For a full-time embedded engineer, the PEO model is what makes the relationship structurally sustainable.
+For a full-time embedded engineer, the PEO model is what makes the relationship durable.

 A network deep enough to find the edge cases

-CloudDevs markets 500,000+ engineers following its June 2025 acquisition of LatHire, a platform that covers marketing, sales, and administrative roles in addition to engineering.
-The actual deployable pool of vetted engineers runs closer to 8,000–10,000, based on third-party reviewer data.
+CloudDevs markets 500,000+ engineers, a figure that includes non-engineering roles spanning marketing, sales, and administrative functions.
+G2 reviewers and public profile data suggest the deployable pool of vetted engineers sits considerably smaller, in the 8,000–10,000 range.
 That's workable for a single hire.
 It thins out when you're building a team or looking for something specific.

-Revelo's 400,000+ engineers are all in software development, spread across eighteen countries.
+Revelo's 400,000+ engineers are all in software development, spread across eighteen countries, with the network running deepest in Brazil, Mexico, Argentina, and Colombia.
 When you need a senior Go engineer with fintech experience and strong English in your time zone, the search space matters.
 A 400,000-person network and an 8,000-person network produce different outcomes at the edges.
+Revelo's entire recruiting team is also based in-market across Latin America, with first-hand command of local talent markets, employment law, and compensation norms.
+That specialization at scale is the actual differentiator once you've decided Latin America is your hiring region.

 One vendor after the hire, not three